-Saxenda is contraindicated in the following conditions:
+SAXENDA® is contraindicated in:

-- Patients with a personal or family history of medullary thyroid carcinoma (MTC) or patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2) [see Warnings and Precautions (5.1)] - Patients with a prior serious hypersensitivity reaction to liraglutide or to any of the product components [see Warnings and Precautions (5.7)] - Pregnancy [see Use in Specific Populations (8.1)]
+- Patients with a personal or family history of medullary thyroid carcinoma (MTC) or patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2) [see Warnings and Precautions (5.1)]. - Patients with a serious hypersensitivity reaction to liraglutide or to any of the excipients in SAXENDA[®].
+Serious hypersensitivity - reactions including anaphylactic reactions and angioedema have been reported with SAXENDA® [see Warnings and Precautions (5.7)]. - Pregnancy [see Use in Specific Populations (8.1)].